nmdanny/DistributedProject/README.md

 This handles both request drops or response drops involving the initiating client

 A more complicated issue is that not all clients may receive a broadcast chat message, resulting in an inconsistent chat view.
-To deal with this, clients will periodically ask for the entire log.
+To deal with this, clients will ask for the entire log if they detect an inconsistency(they recognize that a message was skipped)

 ### Message re-ordering